diecccoo/Cultural-heritage-bigdata-project/kafka-producers/README.md

 - Europeana scraping is purposefully lightweight and avoids downloading images.
 All image references are stored as URLs (`image_url`).
 - The current architecture assumes append-only, immutable ingestion in the RAW layer.
 - In the future, we could:
-  - Enable full provider traversal by dynamically chaining scroll sessions
+  - Enable full provider traversal by dynamically chaining scroll sessions, to get more metadata
-  - Implement retry mechanisms for failed provider calls
   - Add image download as a separate batch process, to keep track of everything in the raw layer

 ---